btubbs/go-json-map/README.md

-# go-json-map
+# pqjson
-A Go map[string]interface{} with Postgres-friendly Scan and Value methods attached.
+A couple handy Go types for working with JSON data and Postgres.